ianbm/ianbm.github.io/essays/the-lazy-way-to-make-webpages.md

 ---
 After using Semantic UI for a couple weeks, I have to say that UI frameworks are very helpful for website design.
 Although they can be complicated, there a few advantages to using a UI framework compared to using just play HTML and CSS.
 A couple of the main advantages that I've found through my own experience with Semantic UI are that they can save a lot of time, and that they make it easier to layout the elements of a webpage the way you want them.
 ## How UI frameworks can save time
 Using just HTML and CSS, we have to define classes ourselves.
-For example, creating a div with the class "column" does nothing until you define the column class like so:
+For example, creating a div with the class "column" or "row" does nothing until you define the column classes like so:

 <img src="/images/columnClass.png" width="200px">

 With a UI framework, we can skip the defining part.
 We can use classes that are already defined by the framework.
 Then all we have left to do is the easy/fun part: changing the style.
 That makes designing a webpage a lot simpler and less tedious.
+It would also make the source code look cleaner since there are less classes that need to be defined.
 ## How UI frameworks help with layout
 We created a page called BrowserHistory, first using only HTML and CSS, then with Semantic UI.
 Here are two screenshots: one of a page using just HTML and CSS, and the other using Semantic UI.